njfletcher215/GodotToolkit/README.md

 #### Usage
 See [`Card`](#card).
 Create SimpleFormatStringLabels for the `titleLabel` (containing the key 'title') and `descriptionLabel` (containing the key 'description').
 Create Sprite2Ds for the `artwork` and `template`.
 The artwork and template textures will be automatically loaded upon setting the `ArtworkPath` and `TemplatePath` properties.

-// TODO I just added the stuff for Scripts/Objects/Cards/*
-        I need to go down the list for the rest of the classes and add or update them here

 ## Provided Interfaces

 ### IDraggable